stoozey/SSave-Docs/docs/getting-started.md

 When accessing save files, you have two options: manually creating save instances or allowing the [`SSaveManager`](ssave-manager.md) to handle it for you.

-I recommend using the [`SSaveManager Method`](getting-started.md#ssavemanager-method) if you're just starting out, as it greatly simplifies the process of managing your saves.
+Here I will cover how to use the manager, as it greatly simplifies the process of managing your saves.
+If you want to see an example of how to manage saves manually, check out [this example](examples.md#using-ssave-without-the-manager).

 ### SSaveManager Method